ibm-cloud-docs/cloud-object-storage/web-application.md

    ```
    {: codeblock}

-1. In the web page for the application you created by using the CLI command on the {{site.data.keyword.cloud_notm}} Platform, define your required credentials as environment variables per development best practices by logging in to {{site.data.keyword.cloud_notm}} Platform, and under Cloud Foundry Apps, select your app, `webapplication`.
+1. In the web page for the application you created by using the CLI command on the {{site.data.keyword.cloud_notm}} Platform, define your required credentials as environment variables per development best practices by logging in to {{site.data.keyword.cloud_notm}} Platform, and select your app, `webapplication`.
 From the tabs, click **Runtime**.

 1. In the Runtime window, click Environment variables at the beginning of the page and scroll to the User-defined section, which allows you to add the variables.